ViniGodoy/img2txt/README.md

 # img2txt
-Converts an image to an ascii art text
+Converts an image to an ascii art text.
+This code was created for my image processing classes.
+That's why grayscale conversion and shrinking are manually implemented.

 Uses two different processes: